nshkrdotcom/jido/README.md

 </p>

 <p align="center">
-  自動 (Jido) - A flexible framework for building distributed AI Agents and Workflows in Elixir.
+  自動 (Jido) - A flexible framework for building distributed Agents and Workflows in Elixir.
 </p>

 <p align="center">